Australia's crackdown on property lending fuels lucrative debt market

 The lenders are generally attracted to developers with pre-sold apartments in otherwise unfinished projects.
 There are no figures on the size of this market, but Dan Simmons, a Hong Kong-based partner with hedge fund OCP Asia, which is providing funding, estimates it is worth tens of billions of dollars.

-The broader shadow banking market in Australia is about seven per cent of total financial assets, the country's central bank says.
+The broader shadow banking market in Australia is about 7 per cent of total financial assets, the country's central bank says.

 Australia's home prices doubled in the 12 years to the end of 2016 so last year, Australia's regulators imposed measures that forced banks to take fewer lending risks and made securing mortgages for investors, particularly foreign investors, more difficult.